Airrocket/World-Domination-for-Dummies/README.md

 # Game Design by Idiots
-A bunch of idiots trying to make a game
+A bunch of idiots trying to make games